Kyelin25/sdmx-friendly/explanations/Base/Facets.md

 This is my interpretation of how the Information Model describes Facets.
 As far as I can tell, absolutely no implementation of SDMX actually does this.
 See the Notes for what they actually seem to do.

+Also, note that I don't talk about ExtendedFacets much here.
+This is because they are exactly the same as Facets, but add the ability to specify XHTML.

 ## Description

 The Facet is used to describe a range of acceptable values **without** using an ItemScheme.
 So, essentially you're going to want to use it when you don't have a list of values, but need some other way to describe them.
 For example, you might want to allow all numbers greater than 0.
 That's obviously not going to be doable with a Codelist, so you'll need to use Facets.